Occupational Therapy (OTM)

 OTM 604.
 Neuro-Rehabilitation.
 3 Credit Hours.

-In this course, students develop knowledge and skills pertaining the evaluation and treatment of individuals with spinal cord injury, stroke, cognition and perceptual deficits and movement disorders secondary to neurologic injury or disease.
-Medical information will include disease description, etiology, pathology, clinical signs and symptoms, diagnostic procedures, medical management, and precautions or special considerations pertinent to occupational therapist.
-From an OT perspective, specific standardized assessments, evaluation and treatment strategies, and rehabilitation practices will be addressed pertinent to the movement problems associated with a neurologic injury/disease while identifying and using appropriate guidelines in clinical decision-making.
-Laboratory sessions provide students with the opportunity to develop competency in formal and informal assessments use in neuro-rehabilitation including cognitive and perceptual evaluations.
+In this course, students develop knowledge and skills pertaining to the evaluation and treatment of individuals with neurologic injury or disease.
+Specific to occupational therapy practice, students will learn and practice specific standardized assessments, evaluation and treatment strategies, and rehabilitation techniques pertinent to the deficits associated with a neurologic injury/disease while developing clinical decision-making skills to enhance participation in occupation.
+Laboratory sessions provide students with the opportunity to develop competency in formal/ informal assessment and intervention techniques used in neuro rehabilitation in occupational therapy practice.

 Prerequisite: OTM 507.